lsst/dp0-2_lsst_io/tutorials-examples/portal-4.rst

 This tutorial assumes the successful completion of the beginner-level Portal tutorial 01, and uses the Astronomy Data Query Language (ADQL), which is similar to SQL (Structured Query Language).
-Learners who are unfamiliar with galaxy CMDs might find `Wikipedia's galaxy color-magnitude diagram page <https://en.wikipedia.org/wiki/Galaxy_color%E2%80%93magnitude_diagram>`_ a helpful introduction to their red sequence, blue cloud, and green forest components.
+Learners who are unfamiliar with galaxy CMDs might find `Wikipedia's galaxy color-magnitude diagram page https://en.wikipedia.org/wiki/Galaxy_color%E2%80%93magnitude_diagram>`_ a helpful introduction to their red sequence, blue cloud, and green valley components.

 This tutorial uses ``cModel`` fluxes (`Composite Model <https://www.sdss3.org/dr8/algorithms/magnitudes.php#cmodel>`_).